What are tax credits and why do they matter?

 💡 Real Example: Single Parent with 2 Children

-- Single mother with 2 children (ages 6 and 9)
+- Children: 2 Qualifying Children (ages 6 and 9)

 3. Education Tax Credits — Save Up to $2,500 Per Student